 For example if you have a theft deterrent radio and you disconnect the battery your radio may stop working when reconnected.
 When the power is disconnected to reset the check engine light the cars radio might think that it is being stolen.

 The radio can go into a self defense mode and not operate until a special code has been inputted.
 In most cases this special code is included in your owner's manual.
 Or was supplied by the dealer at the time of delivery.
-This may not do you any good if you bought it off a used car lot.
-Also note that if your vehicle is equipped with a factory installed car alarm or theft deterrent system disconnecting the battery may cause a few problems with this system as well.
+This may not do any good if you bought it off a used car lot.
+Also note if your vehicle is equipped with a factory installed car alarm or active theft system disconnecting the battery may cause problems with this system also.

 The owner’s or service manual may provide a special procedure for replacing the battery and disabling the alarm system before the battery is disconnected.
 Some car makers provide a built in sleep mode for just this operation.